dartlangfr/risk-codelab/docs/rules.md

 ## Player turn

 The players plays one after the other.
-The turn of one player contains 3 phases : _Reinforcement_, _Attack_ and _Fortification_
+The turn of one player contains 3 phases: _Reinforcement_, _Attack_ and _Fortification_

 ### Reinforcement

-In this phase you ge new armies to put on the map.
-The number of armies is computed from 2 factors :
+In this phase you get new armies to put on the map.
+The number of armies is computed from 2 factors:

 - the number of territories owned.
 For every three countries, you get one army.
 For example, if you had 11 countries, you would receive 3 armies; if you had 22 countries, you would receive 7 armies.
-- continent bonus: when all the territories of a continent are owned a bonus is earned
+- continent bonus: when you own all the territories of a continent you earn a bonus

   | Continent  | Number of armies |
   | ------------- | ---: |